Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

 \subsection{Tailoring a general approach: Identifying response probabilities}

-Above we mentioned an alternative identification method for model S2.
-It is based on the general approach of recovering full-data distributions by identifying conditional response probabilities.
-Here we tailor this approach to the current setting, to provide templates that are useful not only for model S2 but also other models in the remainder of the paper.
+Above we mentioned an alternate identification method for model S2.
+It is based on the general approach of recovering full-data distributions by identifying response probabilities.
+Here we tailor this approach to the current setting, to provide templates that are useful not only for S2 but also for other models in the remainder of the paper.

-\paragraph{General approach.}
+\subsubsection{General approach}

-We start by defining \textit{tilting functions} that map from observed-data to full-data conditional densities of $M$ and $Y$.
-Specifically, let
+We start by defining \textit{tilting functions} that map from observed-data to full-data conditional densities of $M$ and $Y$ (the latter being of interest).
+Let